dewaanzx/frontend-maspos/README.md

-# Vue 3 Setup
+# Frontend Maspos

 This template should help get you started developing with Vue 3 in Vite.

-If you need a backend, check this out [express-setup-v2](https://gitlab.com/mtaufiikh/express-setup-v2).
+If you need a backend, check this out [backend-maspos](https://github.com/dewaanzx/backend-maspos).

 ## Official Documentation